Whether you’re expecting your first baby or not, your home doesn’t have to be a mess. Learn practical ways to avoid baby clutter!

-My husband and I lived in a one-bedroom when we were expecting our first child.
+My husband and I lived in a one-bedroom apartment when we were expecting our first child.
 We couldn’t afford to let the baby items clutter our tiny space.
-I was even delusional to think we could avoid the clutter altogether (not!).

-I realized our home—and our lives—would never be the same.
-As I’m typing this, I see a a toy banana, wooden trains, a Lego digger, a monster truck, dominoes, papers with drawings, and a ball.
-And that’s just on my coffee table.
+Even now, three kids later, I learned that our home—and our lives—would never be the same.
+It’s not unusual to see a toy banana, wooden trains, a Lego digger, a monster truck, dominoes, papers with drawings, and a ball—and that’s just on the coffee table.

 How to avoid baby clutter

 Still, that doesn’t mean you can’t keep some order and tidiness, whether with three kids or one baby.

 Maybe you’re dreading the explosion of baby gear as you prepare for your first child, or you’re welcoming another baby and don’t want more clutter.
 Or perhaps you don’t want to contribute to unnecessary purchases for financial or ecological reasons.

 No matter your incentive, you can absolutely tame baby clutter to a reasonable level.
 We’ll talk about alternative ways to get baby items, as well as clever ways to store them in your home.
 Don’t worry: having a baby doesn’t mean you’re stuck with a cluttered space!
 Let’s take a look how:

 1. Register for gift cards and diapers

 A baby registry allows your loved ones to gift you with items you actually want so you can avoid baby clutter that would sit idle in your home.
 But what if you don’t need those items right away (a high chair won’t come in handy for a few more months after your baby is born)?